maduhu/Documentation/DFSP/ManageAcccoutHolders/ReadMe.md

 - User Number
 - DFSP name that should be removed

-** Note ** Central directory will not allow a default DFSP to be removed from a user number.
+** Note ** Central directory will not allow a primary DFSP to be removed from a user number.

 As a response there should be confirmation or an error message.

-### Make a DFSP the default one for a user number
+### Make a DFSP the primary one for a user number

-There should be an API that can make a DFSP default.
-Only the DFSP that is currently a default one for a user number should be able to do a change.
+There should be an API that can make a DFSP primary.
+Only the DFSP that is currently a primary one for a user number should be able to do a change.
 As input parameter to the API should expect:

 - User Number
-- DFSP name that should become the default
+- DFSP name that should become the primary
 As a response there should be confirmation or an error message.